OLIMEX/DIY-LAPTOP/SOFTWARE/A64-TERES/TERES-KBD-RELEASE/upgrade/readme.md

 ```
 Then follow the onscreen prompts:

-Type the sudo password.
+Type the super user password.

-Then press Fn+TuXkey+escape together to
+Then press Fn+TuXkey+escape simultaneously to
 start the update.

 The firmware should now be updated.